Antique Nautical Spotlight c.1940

 This light has been rewired with a UL-Listed bulb fixture, wiring and on/off switch so you can easily plug it into a wall outlet.
 The bulb base is rated up to 250 volts and 660 watts.
 This light takes a medium base bulb of 100 watts or less.

-• CONDITION Good.
+CONDITION Good.
 Wear consistent with age and use.
+Slight bend in the base.

 HISTORY